Advanced Go Training

 Example Tests

 No project is complete without great documentation.
 Example tests are a great way to not only document your code, but ensure that the examples you use always work as they are actually a test in addition to the documentation.
+Example tests are tests that document the use of your package.
+They are also runnable as tests to ensure that your examples are always error free. <code src="./src/examples/strutil/strutil_test.go" section="simple"></code> Example tests are all over the standard library.
+Here are a list of examples from the strings package:

-Isolating Dependencies In Go Tests: Techniques For Creating Reliable Stubs And Fakes
+Isolating Dependencies in Go Tests: Techniques for Creating Reliable Stubs and Fakes

 In Go, decoupling components and isolating dependencies during testing can be easily achieved using interfaces.
 This chapter explores how to create stubs and fakes to test functionality independently and ensure reliability without the need for external dependencies.
 By simulating different behaviors in your components, you can improve test accuracy and efficiency.
 You'll learn how to replace real implementations with stubs in unit tests, handle various scenarios like errors and success cases, and maintain high test coverage.
 With these techniques, you can create more maintainable and flexible test suites for your Go applications.

-Testing HTTP Handlers With Net/HTTP: Writing Tests For HTTP Services And Utilizing The Net/http/httptest Package
+Testing HTTP Handlers with Net/HTTP: Writing Tests for HTTP Services and Utilizing the net/http/httptest Package

-In this chapter, we dive into testing HTTP handlers in Go, leveraging the net/http/httptest package.
+In this chapter, we dive into testing HTTP handlers in Go, leveraging the `net/http/httptest` package.
 Testing HTTP handlers can be approached in two distinct styles: Unit Style Testing and Integration Style Testing.
 Each style serves different purposes in ensuring that your web applications work as expected.
 We will explore both approaches, demonstrating how to mock HTTP requests, simulate responses, and write efficient tests for your web services.
 Additionally, you'll learn how to create test servers, utilize middleware, and handle request bodies and form data.
 By the end of this module, you’ll have the skills to write comprehensive and reliable tests for Go-based web applications.

 Day Two

-Testing Asynchronous And Concurrent Code: Techniques For Reliable And Efficient Testing
+Testing Asynchronous and Concurrent Code: Techniques for Reliable and Efficient Testing

+Testing asynchronous and concurrent code introduces unique challenges, such as dealing with unknown execution times and ensuring test reliability in multi-threaded environments.
+This chapter focuses on how to efficiently test asynchronous operations, such as database writes, service queues, and distributed system calls, using Go's concurrency primitives like goroutines and channels.
 We will cover key techniques for handling these complexities in your tests, including timeouts, retries, and using channels to synchronize test execution.
 By the end of this chapter, you'll know how to design tests that effectively handle non-blocking, asynchronous processes while maintaining test stability and minimizing bloated test durations.
-This chapter assumes familiarity with basic concurrency concepts in Go, including the httptest package, channels, and goroutines.
+This chapter assumes familiarity with basic concurrency concepts in Go, including the `httptest` package, channels, and goroutines.

-Enhancing Go Testing With Advanced Tooling
+Enhancing Go Testing with Advanced Tooling

-• Using the testing/quick Package: This section explains how to automate tests for a wide variety of input scenarios by leveraging the testing/quick package, which allows for rapid generation of test cases with minimal setup.
+This chapter introduces advanced tools and techniques to improve testing in Go.
+It covers topics such as: - **Comparing Complex Structures:** A deeper look into comparing values in Go, going beyond `reflect.DeepEqual`, which often leads to unexpected results, and exploring better alternatives like `go-cmp`. - **Using the `testing/quick` Package:** This section explains how to automate tests for a wide variety of input scenarios by leveraging the `testing/quick` package, which allows for rapid generation of test cases with minimal setup.

 Workflow Automation

 Workflow automation can significantly improve developer productivity.
 This chapter will show how to implement some very simple, lightweight automation to automatically run tests and coverage.
+File Watchers are small tools to watch a directory and rerun a command when certain files change.
+They are great for automatically running compile/lint/test/coverage/etc tasks and for reloading your application when the code changes. * [Reflex](https://github.com/cespare/reflex) - Mac/Linux * [Watcher](https://github.com/radovskyb/watcher) - Windows

 Break